The Seeds of Today’s World have been Sown; The Stage Set

 The lesson of hope is relevant today more than ever.
 As civilizations wage war it would be wise to remember that these battles began many years ago.
 They were foretold together with the promise that we will prevail.
 The Egyptian exile is the archetype of all the battles to come.
 Jacob and Joseph always remind us that we can overcome any challenge and they give us the power of eternity – through them we never die and through us they never die.
 When we connect and hold onto our faith in G-d and His promises, then we will win any war and always prevail.

 A chapter ends.
 A new and very difficult chapter is about to begin.
 But the seed of redemption has been planted.
-In the throes of the Egyptian exile and persecution Joseph remains as a standing declaration that we will leave this place.
+In the throes of the Egyptian exile and persecution Joseph remains as a defiant declaration that we will leave this place.
 Abraham’s vision and G-d’s promise will be fulfilled.
 We will prevail and we will leave with great wealth.
 Richer and greater than we were before we arrived.

 And we will leave with the power to bring freedom to the entire world.